 Linear Expressions with Dynamic Algebra Tiles

-Compare expressions with algebra tile representations using the dynamic variable sliders to change x.
+Compare the expressions with the dynamic algebra tile representations using the variable sliders to change x.

 Sequences and Graphs